isaackehle/ansible-python-install/README.md

-# Ansible Role - install-python
+# Ansible Role - python-install

 Ensure that python and python tools are installed on a system.

-Available on Ansible Galaxy: [pgkehle.install-python](https://galaxy.ansible.com/pgkehle/install-python)
+Available on Ansible Galaxy: [pgkehle.python-install](https://galaxy.ansible.com/pgkehle/python-install)

 ## Requirements